-People with hereditary angioedema (HAE) experience episodes of swelling.
-Such instances occur in the hands, feet, gastrointestinal tract, genitals, and throat.
+People with hereditary angioedema (HAE) experience episodes of soft tissue swelling.
+Such instances occur in the hands, feet, gastrointestinal tract, genitals, face, and throat.

-During an HAE attack, a genetic mutation results in a cascade of events that lead to swelling.
-The swelling is very different from an allergy attack.
+During an HAE attack, an inherited genetic mutation results in a cascade of events that lead to swelling.
+The swelling is different from an allergy attack.

 Mutations occur in the SERPING1 gene

 There are three different types of HAE.
-The two most common types of HAE (types 1 and 2) are caused by mutations (errors) in a gene called SERPING1.
-This gene is located on chromosome 11.
+The two most common types of HAE (types 1 and 2) occur due to mutations (errors) in a gene called SERPING1.

-This gene provides instructions for making the C1 esterase inhibitor protein (C1).
-C1 helps with inflammation by blocking the activity of proteins that promote it.
+This gene provides instructions for making the C1 esterase inhibitor protein (C1-INH).
+C1-INH helps reduce inflammation by blocking the activity of proteins that promote inflammation.

-The mutation that causes HAE can lead to a reduction in C1 levels in the blood (type 1).
-It can also result in a C1 that doesn’t function properly (type 2).
+The mutation that causes HAE can lead to a reduction in C1-INH levels in the blood (type 1).
+It can also result in a C1-INH that doesn’t function properly, despite a normal level of C1-INH (type 2).

-At some point, your body will need C1 to help control inflammation.
-Some HAE attacks happen for no clear reason.
-There are also triggers that increase your body’s need for C1.
-The triggers vary from person to person, but common triggers include:
+At some point, your body will need C1-INH to help control inflammation.
+Some HAE attacks happen without any clear reason.
+There are also

 - repetitive physical activities